DCgov/opendatadc-opendataSiteSamples/README.md

 What is Here
 ----------
-The District of Columbia government has created its open data site using the <a href="http://doc.arcgis.com/en/hub/sites/design-the-layout-of-your-open-data-site.htm">Esri ArcGIS open data</a> platform.
+The District of Columbia government has created its open data site using the <a target=_blank href="http://doc.arcgis.com/en/hub/sites/design-the-layout-of-your-open-data-site.htm">Esri ArcGIS open data</a> platform.
 This provides several widget and card elements for easy drag, drop and configuration provided users have a mature ArcGIS Online organization containing data and web apps.
 In addition to these, DC government has created a collection of its own custom elements.
 Here you will find code samples for DC open data elements along with helpful steps to begin.

 Get Organized